Welcome to today's edition of the Rush 24-7 podcast.

 Here's another headline.

-Evidence that Iranian territory is being used as a base by Al Qaeda to help in terrorist operations in Iraq and elsewhere is growing, say Western officials.
+Evidence that Iranian territory is being used as a base by Al-Qaeda to help in terrorist operations in Iraq and elsewhere is growing, say Western officials.

-The terrorists then go into Iraq, they kill Iraqis and Americans with the explicit intention of undermining progress in Iraq.
+They kill Iraqis and Americans with the explicit intention of undermining progress in Iraq.

-They get help in doing that from the drive-by media in this country and the Democrats, and then they flee back across the border to Iran.
+They get help in doing that from the drive-by media in this country and the Democrats.

-Any U.S. progress in Iraq means that Western culture and ideals are percolating in their backyard, and they can't have that.
+Any U.S. progress in Iraq means that Western culture and ideals are percolating in their backyard and they can't have that.

-That tape should have represented in a sane political environment the final nail in the coffin of this era of political democrats.
+That tape should have represented in a sane political environment the final nail in the coffin of this era of political Democrats.

 Because it made clear that we are winning.